Mary Renault

-Eileen Mary Challans (4 September 1905 – 13 December 1983), known by her pen name Mary Renault (/ˈrɛnoʊlt/), was an English writer best known for her historical novels set in ancient Greece.
+Eileen Mary Challans (4 September 1905 – 13 December 1983), known by her pen name Mary Renault (/ˈrɛnoʊlt/), was a British writer best known for her historical novels set in ancient Greece.

 Born in Forest Gate in 1905, she attended St Hugh's College, Oxford, from 1924 until 1928.
 After graduating from St Hugh's with a Third Class in English, she worked as a nurse and began writing her first novels, which were contemporary romances.
-In 1948, she moved to South Africa with her partner Julie Mullard, where she spent the rest of her life.
+In 1948, she moved to Durban, South Africa with her partner, Julie Mullard, and later to Cape Town, where she spent the rest of her life.
 Living in South Africa allowed her to write about openly gay characters without fearing the censorship and homophobia of England.
 She devoted herself to writing historical fiction in the 1950s, which were also her most successful books.
 She is best known for her historical fiction today.

 Renault's works are often rooted in themes related to love, sexuality and relationships.
 Her books attracted a large gay following at the time of their publication, when few mainstream works depicted homosexuality in a positive light.
 Her work has had a generally positive reception by critics.
 She has received numerous awards and honours, both during her lifetime and posthumously.

 Biography

 Youth and education

 Eileen Mary Challans was born on 4 September 1905 at Dacre Lodge, 49 Plashet Road, Forest Gate, Essex.
-She was the eldest daughter of a physician Frank Challans and Mary Clementine Newsome Baxter Challans, known as Clementine.
-Her mother was "a desperately aspirational housewife whose favourite word was 'nice'".
-She had one younger sister, Francis Joyce Challans, who Mary always felt was the favourite daughter.
-Mary had a comfortable, yet strained childhood.
-Her parents had a contentious relationship, and her father was neglectful of his children.
-When she was 15, her aunt Bertha paid for her to be sent to a boarding school in Bristol, and then to attend the University of Oxford.
+She was the elder daughter of physician Frank Challans and (Mary) Clementine Newsome, daughter of dentist John Baxter, who claimed descent from the Puritan church leader Richard Baxter.
+Her mother was "a desperately aspirational housewife, whose favourite word was 'nice'".
+She had one younger sister, (Frances) Joyce, who Challans always felt was the favourite daughter.
+She had a comfortable, yet strained childhood; her parents had a contentious relationship, and her father was neglectful of his children.
+When she was 15, her mother's sister Bertha paid for her to be sent to a boarding school in Bristol, and then to attend the University of Oxford.
 As a result of entering boarding school later than most of her peers, Challans struggled to catch up in mathematics and Latin.
 She relied on the Loeb Classical Library to read Greek and Latin texts with English translation.

 Challans was educated first at Levick Family School and Clifton Girls School in Bristol.
 She began attending St Hugh's College, Oxford, then an all-women's college, in 1924.
 While at St Hugh's, she studied history, mythology, philosophy and ancient literature.
 Although her studies included classical languages such as Latin, her Ancient Greek language skills were self taught.
 She graduated with an undergraduate degree in English in 1928.
 One of her tutors was J.R.R.
 Tolkien, who encouraged her to write a novel set in medieval times, but she burned the manuscript because she felt it lacked authenticity.